11/22/63: Plot

-In 2011, Jake Epping, a divorced high school English teacher in Lisbon Falls, Maine, is summoned by friend, Al Templeton, the owner of a local diner.
-Jake discovers that Al is ill with terminal lung cancer, despite appearing perfectly healthy the night before.
+In 2011, Jake Epping, a divorced high school English teacher in Lisbon Falls, Maine, is summoned by friend Al Templeton, the owner of a local diner.
+He finds Al is ill with terminal lung cancer, despite appearing perfectly healthy the night before.
 Al instructs Jake to step into the back of the diner's pantry, where Jake finds a time slip leading to Lisbon Falls as it existed on September 9, 1958.
 After exploring the town, Jake returns to 2011 and learns that the portal leads to the same moment of the same day every time it is used, and that a visitor will always return to the present by a margin of two minutes.

 Because the portal gives one the ability to alter the present by changing an event in the past, Al reveals that he had concocted a plan to prevent John F. Kennedy's assassination, hoping that doing so would stop the Vietnam War and change history for the better.
 He spent four years in the past after entering the portal the previous night, travelling to Dallas, Texas, to track Lee Harvey Oswald, plotting to kill him during his attempted murder of General Edwin Walker.
 However, due to his cancer, Al is unable to continue his mission.
 He recruits a reluctant Jake to complete it.

-As an experiment, Jake travels back to 1958 to save the family of learning disabled janitor Harry Dunning attacked by their father on Halloween night.
-Using the alias "George Amberson", Jake buys a car and travels to Harry's hometown of Derry, Maine; he is able to find Harry's father, Frank Dunning, and track his movements.
-After saving all but one of Harry's siblings from Frank's brutal assault, Jake returns to 2011 hopeful that he improved Harry's life, only to learn that he indirectly caused Harry to die in Vietnam.
-Al commits suicide.
+As an experiment, Jake travels back to 1958 to save the family of learning disabled janitor Harry Dunning from being attacked by their father on Halloween.
+Using the alias "George Amberson", Jake buys a car and travels to Harry's hometown of Derry, Maine; he finds Harry's father, Frank, and tracks his movements.
+After saving all but one of Harry's siblings from Frank's brutal assault, Jake returns to 2011, to find that he indirectly caused Harry to die in Vietnam.
+Al dies by suicide.